Chipotle Spicy Hummus Recipe

 Overhead photo of spicy autumn orange dip on a burnt orange plate surrounded by pita bread triangles and crackers.

 There are only 6 ingredients in this chipotle hummus recipe not counting the salt and pepper.
-The main ingredient is chickpeas and the major flavor deliverer is chipotle peppers in adobo sauce.
+The main ingredient is chickpeas, and the primary flavor deliverer is chipotle peppers in adobo sauce.

 I’ve made this recipe using just one can of chickpeas (garbanzo beans) but, please, if you are serving a few people double the recipe or even triple it.
 That’s how delicious the hummus is.